Once you’re triggered, you are sent spinning into a whirlwind of emotions, anxiety, and confusion.

 Lauran Hahn, LMHC

-Charniqua Snell, RMHCI
+Charniqua Snell, LMHC

 Schedule a free consultation